File last modified:

 Stercus bubulus omnia vincit

-Naming in principle constitutes an act of violence, which valorizes constructed spaces of colonial hegemony across boundaries appropriated by didactic official discourse implicated by scientifico-disciplinary mechanisms of cultural production and alters the native imaginary.
+Naming in principle constitutes an act of violence, which valorizes constructed spaces of colonial hegemony across boundaries appropriated by didactic official discourse (as implicated by scientifico-disciplinary mechanisms of cultural production) and alters the native imaginary.

 Foucault.
 Foucault.
 Foucault.

 It is imperative to avoid the pitfalls of both world systems theory and national historiography by problematizing oppositions between the European metropole and the Colonized Other.
-In contrast to/with the prescriptions of the traditional patriarchal canon, this illuminates the importance of cultural discourse constructed by versing the identity of resistance of the nuanced post-industrial interpretation and gendered embodiment of the exclusionary post-twentieth-century economy, wherein hegemonic subjects appropriate hermeneutic othernesses in a way that disguises processes of domination in the garb of valorization of cultural alterity and dialogued habitus.
-Privileging the global methodological concept as a metaphor for transnational space implicitly celebrates diasporic imagination as a counterforce to the power of the nation-state through complex negotiations and interventions in transnational literary production of the dispora sign that go beyond extant portrayals to emphasize their mutual constitution.
+In contrast to/with the prescriptions of the traditional patriarchal canon, this illuminates the importance of cultural discourse constructed by versing the identity of resistance of the nuanced post-industrial interpretation and gendered embodiment of the destabilizing-exclusionary post-twentieth-century economy, wherein hegemonic subjects appropriate hermeneutic othernesses in a way that disguises processes of domination in the garb of valorization of cultural alterity and dialogued habitus.
+Privileging the global methodological concept as a metaphor for transnational space implicitly celebrates diasporic imagination as a counterforce to the egalitarian power hierarchy of the nation-state through complex negotiations and interventions in transnational literary production: a disporic sign that goes beyond extant portrayals to emphasize their mutual constitution.

 Foucault!
 Foucault!
 Foucault!
 (Also Lacan and Gramsci!)